Skip to main content

 Muthiah Vaduganathan

-Brigham and Women’s Hospital Heart and Vascular Center and Harvard Medical School, Boston, MA, USA
+Brigham and Women’s Hospital and Harvard Medical School, Boston, US

-Dr Vaduganathan is a Cardiologist and clinical trialist at Brigham and Women’s Hospital and Harvard Medical School.
+Dr Muthiah Vaduganathan is a Cardiologist and Clinical Trialist at Brigham and Women’s Hospital and Harvard Medical School, Boston, US.
 He is co-director of the Center for Cardiometabolic Implementation Science at Brigham and Women’s Hospital.

 View full profile